near/wallet-selector/packages/neth/README.md

 // NETH for Wallet Selector can be setup without any params or it can take one optional param. const neth = setupNeth({
+  // default NETH icon included
+  iconUrl?: string;
+  // default 200 Tgas - for each NETH transaction (bundling can include multiple "inner" transactions) gas?: string;
-  useModalCover?: boolean; // cover screen with rgba(0, 0, 0, 0.5) mask while signing and awaiting transaction outcome iconUrl?: string; // default NETH icon included gas?: string; // default 200 Tgas for each NETH transaction (bundling can include multiple "inner" transactions) bundle?: boolean; // default true
+  // default false - cover screen with rgba(0, 0, 0, 0.5) mask while signing and awaiting transaction outcome
+  useModalCover?: boolean;
+  // default true - signAndSendTransactions will be bundled into 1 NETH TX bundle?: boolean,
+  // default false
+  deprecated?: boolean,
 });

 const selector = await setupWalletSelector({